 - The FEC permitted Sterling Truck Corporation to establish a PAC to be administered by Mercedes-Benz USA LLC and that the name of the PAC could be abbreviated as "Daimler PAC."

-FEC Advisory Opinion Number 2008-07: On behalf of Senator David Vitter.
+FEC Advisory Opinion Number 2008-07: On behalf of Sen. David Vitter.

 - The FEC permitted limited use of campaign funds to pay for the senator's legal expenses.